 It’s encouraging to learn about the virtues of chocolate, but wise to be choosy about what kind you consume.
 Dairy-free dark chocolate is the way to go, whether in bars for snacking on, or for chips or cocoa powder (or raw cacao) for baked or unbaked treats.

-It’s important to choose fair trade chocolate in any form.
 Many major chocolate companies will not confirm that they comply with fair trade laws.
 These protect against unethical growing and harvesting practices, child labor, and even child slave labor (which has been documented in Ivory Coast, a major exporter of cocoa).
 Pleasing your palate should not come at the cost of human suffering.

 So please consider fair trade chocolate both for all of the types of chocolate — chips, cocoa powder, etc., in the following recipes.